Last Updated: June 28, 2023

 The median age among border residents is 37 years old - compared to 39 years old for the U.S. as a whole, making the region slightly younger than the U.S. average.

 DACA recipients live in the border region, according to the latest data from U.S. Citizenship and Immigration Services.
-Of the estimated 644,000 active DACA recipients, some 151,000 live in the southern border region.
-80,000 Dreamers live in the L.A. metropolitan area, followed by 23,000 in Riverside-San Bernardino; 21,000 in the Phoenix area and 10,000 in the San Diego region.
+Of the estimated 580,300 active DACA recipients, nearly 138,000 live in the southern border region.
+Nearly 71,000 Dreamers live in the L.A. metropolitan area, followed by almost 22,200 in Riverside-San Bernardino; 19,00 in the Phoenix area and nearly 9,400 in the San Diego region.

 Immigrant youth are instrumental to our communities — they’re our neighbors, teachers, nurses and doctors.
 Learn more about Border Dreamers here.

-Compared to the U.S. average, border residents are twice as likely to be immigrants.
-In 2018, 23% of border residents were born in another country, compared to 13% for the U.S. total.
-Half of all immigrants in the border region are U.S. citizens.
+Compared to the U.S. average, border residents are over 1.5 times as likelyto be immigrants.
+In 2020, 23% of border residents were born in another country, compared to 14% for the U.S. total.

 The border region is home to 4.4 million immigrants.
 Among them, most (67%) speak English proficiently.

 The graphs below show the top countries of origin for immigrants living in the southern border.
 Among all immigrants, the top countries of origin are Mexico, El Salvador, Guatemala and Peru.
-For the estimated 60,000 black immigrants living in the southern border, top countries of origin are Nigeria, Ethiopia, Jamaica, and Kenya.
-In recent years there has been a growing number of black immigrants and asylum seekers from Africa and the Caribbean who have been arriving to the southern border
+For the estimated 66,000 Black immigrants living in the southern border, top countries of origin are Nigeria, Ethiopia, Jamaica, and Kenya.
+In recent years there has been a growing number of Black immigrants and asylum seekers from Africa and the Caribbean who have been arriving to the southern border

 Wealth and poverty vary across the border.
-Texans living in the border region experienced about twice the poverty rate than the U.S. average at 23.7%.
-However, border residents in California faced lower poverty rates in 2018 than the country as a whole (11.64%), highlighting the inequality of some border communities.
+Texans living in the border region experienced almost twice the poverty rate than the U.S. average at 22.6%.
+However, border residents in California faced lower poverty rates in 2018 than the country as a whole (11.3%), highlighting the inequality of some border communities.

 Biodiversity of the Border Region

 The U.S.-Mexico border is home to six different ecological regions, ranging from desert scrub to grasslands and marshes, which are bisected by the border line and threatened by further wall construction.
-Defenders of Wildlife have identified five borderland conservation hot-spots among these ecoregions that contain high concentrations of ecological diversity which is threatened by the wall.
+Defenders of Wildlife have identified five borderland conservation hot-spots among these ecoregions that contain high concentrations of ecological diversity which is threatened by the construction of the border wall.

 The deadly and wasteful border wall has disrupted the natural environment of hundreds of species living along the U.S.-Mexico border by impacting habitats and undermining decades of conservation work.
 Construction of infrastructure has killed animals directly or has disrupted habitat connectivity, further endangering critical species unique to this region.